AdobeDocs/analytics-platform.en/help/data-views/bi-extension.md

    All dimensions and metrics associated with one or more selected tables appear in the right pane, ready to be used in your visualizations.

    See [Connect Power BI to Query Service](https://experienceleague.adobe.com/en/docs/experience-platform/query/clients/power-bi) for more information.
+See also [BI extension use cases](/help/use-cases/data-views/bi-extension-usecases.md) for a detailed example.

 +++